Hellbovine

 There are no known issues with this custom image, but some notes are discussed below.

-- On laptops, Microsoft alters the power buttons so that instead of turning off when "Shut down" is clicked, it goes to sleep instead (same for restart).
+- On laptops, Microsoft alters the power buttons so that instead of turning off when "Shut down" is clicked, it silently goes to sleep instead (same for restart).
 I know that I can address this in a proper way, but it is consuming too much time, so I will solve it in the future.
 This is Microsoft's issue though, because Windows detects the power capabilities of a computer and then adjusts settings during install, which override ours.

-- On laptops, Microsoft alters the power buttons so that instead of turning off when "Shut down" is clicked, it goes to sleep instead (same for restart).
+- On laptops, Microsoft alters the power buttons so that instead of turning off when "Shut down" is clicked, it silently goes to sleep instead (same for restart).
 I know that I can address this in a proper way, but it is consuming too much time, so I will solve it in the future.
 This is Microsoft's issue though, because Windows detects the power capabilities of a computer and then adjusts settings during install, which override ours.

 RELEASE NOTES